ethereum-optimism/community-hub/src/docs/governance/rpgf-2.md

 ## Scope of RetroPGF 2

 **RetroPGF Round #2 will fund public goods that support development and usage of the OP Stack.
-This falls in four main categories:**
+This falls in three main categories:**

-- **Infrastructure + Dependencies**: Software used to build or deploy the OP Stack; contributions to protocols or standards the OP Stack depends on run; experiments that support future development of the core OP Stack protocol.
+- **Infrastructure + Dependencies**: Software used to build or deploy the OP Stack; contributions to protocols or standards the OP Stack depends on run; experiments that support future development of the core OP Stack protocol

-- **Tooling + Utilities**: Work that helps builders create applications on Optimism mainnet, build on the OP Stack, interact with governance of the Collective, or use applications built on Optimism.
+- **Tooling + Utilities**: Work that helps builders create applications on Optimism mainnet, build on the OP Stack, interact with governance of the Collective, or use applications built on Optimism

-- **Education**: Work to spread awareness and knowledge of how Optimism works, whether technically or socially.
+- **Education**: Work to spread awareness and knowledge of how Optimism works, whether technically or socially

-- Infrastructure + Dependencies
-- Tooling + Utilities
-- Education

 Today, the **OP Stack** refers to the Optimism monorepo and its dependencies.

 RetroPGF 2 focuses on a narrow, Optimism-specific scope of impact to drive the core engine for ecosystem growth.
 In future rounds, this scope will expand.